 The provider had quality assurance processes to encourage learning and continuous improvement.
-We noted that audits of infection prevention and control, were not always completed at recommended intervals.
+We noted that these processes were not applied consistently, and audits were not completed at recommended intervals.
 Action plans to address issues raised were not always developed.

 Effective staffing